HarishKumar097/test-package/README.md

 console.log("Media Asset Info:", getMediaInfo);
 ```

 ### 1.3.
-Manage Media Playback
+Manage Media Playback:

-#### Generate Media Playback ID
+#### Generate Media Playback ID:

 Use the `generateMediaPlaybackId` method to generate a playback ID for a specific media asset.
 You can pass an `mediaId` and configure options such as the `accessPolicy`.
-For detailed configuration options, refer to the [Generate Media Playback ID](https://docs.fastpix.io/reference/create-media-playback-id) API documentation.
+For detailed configuration options, refer to the [Create a playback ID](https://docs.fastpix.io/reference/create-media-playback-id) API documentation.

 ```javascript
 // Define the mediaId and accessPolicy dynamically